-Let’s face it: sometimes, quitting your job might feel like the only option.
+For example, let’s face it: sometimes, quitting your job might feel like the only option.
 But why go through the hassle of handing in your resignation when you can just get fired instead?
 No need to make it complicated.
-If you follow the wrong steps and make a few hilarious (or catastrophic) decisions, you can find yourself packing up your desk faster than you can say “I’m out!”
-From lying on your resume to romancing the boss, this guide will walk you through the most foolproof ways to get yourself kicked to the curb.
-But hey, no judgment—after all, we’ve all been there.
-Just don’t blame us when your boss hands you that pink slip!
+If you follow the wrong steps and make a few hilarious (or catastrophic) decisions.
+As a result, you can find yourself packing up your desk faster than you can say “I’m out!”
+From lying on your resume to romancing the boss.
+Specifically, this guide will walk you through the most foolproof ways to get yourself kicked to the curb.
+But hey, no judgment. after all, we’ve all been there.
+Specifically, just don’t blame us when your boss hands you that pink slip!

 Being a Big Fat Liar: Why Fudging Your Resume Will Get You Fired Faster Than a Coffee Break